mbrukman/a-conceptual-overview-of-asyncio/5-conclusions.md

 For any computationally bound work in Python, you likely want to use multiprocessing.
 Otherwise, the Global Interpreter Lock (GIL) will generally get in your way!
 For those who don't know, the GIL is a lock which ensures only one Python instruction is executed at a time.
 Of course, since processes are generally entirely independent from one another, the GIL in one process won't be impeded by the GIL in another process.
-I believe there are ways to also get around the GIL in a single process by leveraging C extensions.
+Granted, I believe there are ways to also get around the GIL in a single process by leveraging C extensions.

 ## Multi-threading & asyncio